 How Buffett Determines Intrinsic Value:

-• Discounted Cash Flow (DCF) Analysis: Buffett often employs DCF analysis to estimate the present value of a company’s expected future cash flows.
-This involves projecting the company’s cash flows over a certain period and then discounting them back to their present value using a discount rate that reflects the investment’s risk.
+- Discounted Cash Flow (DCF) Analysis: Buffett often employs DCF analysis to estimate the present value of a company’s expected future cash flows.
+This involves projecting the company’s free cash flows over a specific duration and then discounting them back to the present day using a discount rate that reflects the investment’s underlying risk profile.

-• Earnings Stability: He looks for companies with consistent and predictable earnings, which makes forecasting future cash flows more reliable.
+- Earnings Stability: He looks for companies with consistent and predictable earnings, which makes forecasting future cash flows more reliable and reduces the variance in valuation projections.

-• Return on Capital Employed: Buffett assesses how efficiently a company uses its capital to generate profits, preferring those that produce higher returns on invested capital.
+- Return on Capital Employed: Buffett assesses how efficiently a company uses its operational capital to generate profits, preferring those that produce high structural returns on invested capital.

-• Qualitative Factors: Beyond the numbers, he considers the company’s competitive position, management quality, and potential for future growth.
+- Qualitative Factors: Beyond the ledger, he considers the durability of the company’s competitive position, management quality, and capital allocation track record.

 Key Considerations: